Tim-Riffelmacher/smart-wallet/README.md

 ![](./resources/profile.png)

-Here users can update their personal settings, including their first and last names.
+Here users can update their personal settings, including their first and last name.
 The first name is displayed when posting a message on the network page.

 ### Log In & Sign Up